“Sommar never ends.”

-Update: Bloody Disgusting revealed that the US home viewing release of the extended director’s cut of Midsommar will apparently only be available via Amazon TV or iTunes (or whatever they are calling the platform this week).
-Not only is longer, but it’s also exclusive!
+Update: Bloody Disgusting revealed that the US home viewing release of the extended director’s cut of Midsommar will apparently only be available via Amazon TV or iTunes.
+Not only is it longer, but it’s also exclusive!

 • Let the Festivities Begin: Manifesting Midsommar Featurette